Office of Academics

 After the fall and winter quarters, students with a cumulative GPA or major GPA below 2.00 will be placed on academic probation.
 Students who are on probation are expected to meet with their academic advisor within the first 4 weeks of the subsequent term to develop a plan for improvement.
 Most freshmen and sophomore students on academic probation will be required to participate in a one-credit class called Foundations of Student Success.

 At the end of each spring term, any student with a cumulative GPA or cumulative major GPA below 2.00 is subject to suspension and their record will be reviewed to determine whether they will be allowed to continue in the next academic year.
 If after that review, it is determined that the student is allowed to continue, he or she will be allowed to return in the next academic year with a status of academic probation.
 If after that review, the academic suspension is upheld, the student has the opportunity to meet with committee members to appeal the decision in person.
 Students are only allowed one personal appeal with the committee.
+A student who is allowed to continue after the personal appeal process may be reviewed and suspended after any subsequent term in which they are enrolled if sufficient academic progress has not been made.
 Decisions of the committee are final.

 All full- and part-time undergraduate students are eligible for active membership in student organizations.
 A student with less than a 2.00 cumulative GPA may not have officer-level responsibilities in any student organization or extracurricular activity, serve as a student representative on any institutional committee or represent the university as a member of any MSOE athletic team.
 It is the student’s responsibility to inform the organization of ineligibility and the organization’s responsibility to inform the Student Activities staff.
 In addition, academic eligibility will be reviewed periodically by the Student Activities staff for student organizations and is reviewed quarterly by the Registrar’s Office and the Athletic Department for the intercollegiate athletics.